Danièle Bourcier: Scientific and academic biography

 Her doctoral thesis in public law, after she obtains a scholarship for Stanford University (USA) describes the first application of artificial intelligence in the legal decision.
 She uses other models (theory of argumentation, Neurolaw, complex systems, graph theory) to explore the cognitive aspects of legal phenomena, modeling of legal knowledge, and socio-legal impacts of digitization of law.

 Her work in legal language took place at the Conseil d’Etat in the Legal Informatics Centre, founded by Lucien Mehl (State Councillor) who was also one of the first juricyberneticians.
 From 1982 to 1994, she headed the laboratory of the CNRS No. 430 Computers Legal Linguistics at the State Council.

-She was a visiting professor at Netherlands (Netherland Institute for Advanced Studies), in Sweden (Swedish Collegium for Advanced Studies in Social Sciences) in Austria(Institut für die Wissenschaften vom Menschen), and Wissenschaftzentrum Zu Berlin, WZB (2008).
+She was a visiting professor at Netherlands (Netherland Institute for Advanced Studies), in Sweden, (Swedish Collegium for Advanced Study) in Austria (Institut für die Wissenschaften vom Menschen), and Wissenschaftzentrum Zu Berlin, WZB (2008).

-In these different Advanced Studies Institutes, she develops Theory on e-government and computational ethics.
+In these different Advanced Studies Institutes, she develops theory on e-government and computational ethics.

 Her research is currently focusing on the Open Science, Open Data, protection of personal data and the evolution of copyright in the digital age.
-She gave a lot of lectures on “Legal Robots and Artificial intelligence”.
+She gave a lot of lectures on "Legal Robots and Artificial intelligence".

 She launched in 2004 the French Creative Commons licences : she is currently the scientific lead of the French Chapter Creativecommons.fr in charge of the scientific aspects of the CC licences.

 She gives lectures on Cybercrime (Master 2 Criminal Law and Criminal Policy in Europe, University Paris 1) and on e-government (Master 2 Public Policy and Administration, University Paris 2).
 She also taught at the University Paris X (Master 2 Theory of Law) at ENSTA, Sciences Po, and the National School of Administration (ENA).